 \section{Introduction}

+\MC{ Density functional theory (DFT) \cite{HohenbergKohn1964, KohnSham1965} has found extensive application in computational investigations in materials science.
 Atomic orbital basis strikes a balance between computational efficiency and accuracy in the description of the electronic structure of materials.
 Nowadays, well-developed atomic orbital basis sets can achieve meV-level energy convergence across a variety of chemical environments~\cite{Blum2009}.
-In the meantime, their numbers of basis functions are usually quite small compared to other options, and computational cost might be further reduced by exploiting their locality to enable linear-scaling methods~\cite{FonsecaGuerra1998, Artacho1999}.
-Because of these advantages, they are widely used in systems of various sizes, ranging from a few to thousands of atoms~\cite{abacuslargescale2025,cp2klargescale2014,orcalargescale2020,pyscflargescale2019,nwchemlargescale2020,siestalargescale2020,fhiaimslargescale2025,openmxlargescalegpu2025,gaussian2016,shao2015qchem,werner2012molpro,barca2020gamessus,guest2005gamessuk,ahlrichs1989turbomole,turney2012psi4}.
+In general, the number of atomic orbital basis sets is smaller than that of alternative options, and computational costs can be further reduced by leveraging their locality to implement linear-scaling methods.~\cite{FonsecaGuerra1998, Artacho1999}.
+Owing to these inherent advantages, they have been widely employed for atomic systems of various sizes, ranging from a few atoms up to thousands of atoms.~\cite{abacuslargescale2025,cp2klargescale2014,orcalargescale2020,pyscflargescale2019,nwchemlargescale2020,siestalargescale2020,fhiaimslargescale2025,openmxlargescalegpu2025,gaussian2016,shao2015qchem,werner2012molpro,barca2020gamessus,guest2005gamessuk,ahlrichs1989turbomole,turney2012psi4}. }

-Despite those advantages, the other side of the coin is that the atomic orbital basis lacks the systematic convergence possessed by many other basis types.
-For example, the completeness of the plane-wave basis can be entirely controlled by the kinetic energy cutoff.
-Even within the family of localized basis, there are also systematically refinable options like real space grids~\cite{Beck2000}, truncated spherical waves~\cite{Haynes1997}, B-splines~\cite{Hernandez1997}, Lagrange functions~\cite{Varga2004}, wavelets~\cite{Genovese2008}, etc. While this fact poses no fundamental difficulty, additional effort is required to generate a sensible hierarchy of basis sets with transferable accuracy.
+\MC{ However, atomic orbital bases generally lack the systematic convergence inherent to other basis types.
+For instance, the completeness of the plane-wave basis can be controlled by adjusting the kinetic energy cutoff.
+Even among localized basis sets, there also exist systematically refinable alternatives such as real-space grids~\cite{Beck2000}, truncated spherical waves~\cite{Haynes1997}, B-splines~\cite{Hernandez1997}, Lagrange functions~\cite{Varga2004}, wavelets~\cite{Genovese2008}, etc. For atomic orbitals, additional work is needed to establish a well‑defined hierarchy of basis sets with transferable accuracy. }